Tuning Language Models by Mixture-of-Depths Ensemble: Experiments

 \subsection{Instruction Following}

-We evaluate the effectiveness of MoD across LLaMA-7B and LLaMA2-7B for instruction tuning using a 10K subset of the cleaned Alpaca dataset \citep{taori2023alpaca}.
-The fine-tuned models are then assessed on the MT-Bench benchmark \citep{zheng2023judging} by generating responses to a predefined set of 80 multi-turn questions.
-These responses are subsequently evaluated by GPT-4 \citep{openai2023gpt4}, which reviews each answer and assigns a numerical score out of 10.
+We finetune LLaMA2-7B and LLaMA3-8B on a 10K subset of the cleaned Alpaca dataset \citep{taori2023alpaca} and evaluate on MT-Bench \citep{zheng2023judging}, where GPT-4o scores responses to 80 multi-turn questions out of 10.

-Our findings indicate that the performance of MoD is comparable to the LoRA baseline, though no significant performance gains were observed.
-We hypothesize that this could be due to the nature of instruction-following tasks, which may require more processing in the later layers to appropriately format instructed responses.
-MoD, by contrast, bypasses these processes while maintaining similar performance.
-Future work may explore how the MoD framework can be adapted to enhance instruction-following capabilities in language modeling by learning more robust instruction-tuning mechanisms.
+Table~\ref{tab:mtbench} shows that adding MoDE gives small but consistent improvements over both LoRA and DoRA at the same $+0.04\%$ overhead (e.g.\ $6.0\rightarrow6.1$ on LLaMA2-7B and $7.5\rightarrow7.6$ on LLaMA3-8B for DoRA).
+The gains are smaller than on reasoning tasks, consistent with instruction following depending more on late-layer formatting that MoDE's ensembling only partly captures.
+We view stronger instruction-tuning adaptations of MoDE as future work.\looseness-1